Basic Views on Corporate Governance, Capital Structure, Corporate Profile and Other Basic Information

 https://www.nipponexpress-holdings.com/en/ir/governance/

-For our corporate officers and the candidates for our company’s senior managers who are candidates for Representative Director, we provide external training courses, such as a Master of Business Management, so that they can acquire knowledge necessary for executive managers including global business management, financial literacy, business strategies and governance.
+For our executive officers and the candidates for our company’s senior managers who are candidates for Representative Director, we provide external training courses, such as a Master of Business Management, so that they can acquire knowledge necessary for executive managers including global business management, financial literacy, business strategies and governance.

 We consider the above trainings a good method for training successors of top management.